Water leak HELP

 a6usa3yv.jpg

 Is your flush pipe inserted into the flange on the cistern ok?
-If it is, you can seal around this with silicone (outside only).
+If it is, you can seal around this with Silicon (outside only).
 If you have cut it too short, you can either drop the height of your cistern or buy a new flush pipe.
 They are pennies anyway.

-If the flush pipe is seated in the flange, put a seal around the outside with silicone.
+If the flush pipe is seated in the flange, put a seal around the outside with Silicon.
 Make sure it is dry before applying.
 Leave it over night & you should be fine.
 If you are still having problems with it tomorrow, then go & get a new flush pipe.
 Take your old flange, pipe & cone with you for a perfect match.
 You'll get your pipe & cone ok but there are so many different types of flange.
 Don't go to a DIY store.
 Goto Plumbcentre, Graham's etc. Better chance of getting it & at a fraction of the price

 Hi all, well managed to sort the leaking cistern prob, it turned out there was the tiniest of splits in the rubber seal that sits inside the screw fitting, but the new one i got had an o ring aswell, old one didnt, but never leaked before, but all sorted now.
 Finished bathroom floor, didnt realise i would be cutting most of my tiles with my plasplug!!
 Bought a sigma manual cutter thinking that it would cut anything, including porcerlin!
 Ending up snaping first 3, so gave up (is there a knack?)
 Ended up having to go got a new diamond blade half way though job aswell as blade blunt very quick, is this normal? (it came with plasplug) Anyway thanks to all again for advice